 Makalu trek includes geographical remoteness as well as adverse climatic condition, which normally caused hazardous mountain sickness.

 5. The fusion of race, culture and heritage

-Gurung, Rai and Sherpa are the main habitants in this region.
-Settlements of Rai, Sherpa, and Shingsawa (Bhotia) are farmers.
-Though economically poor and isolated, they retain a rich cultural heritage.
-They hold the key to the preservation of the unique biological and cultural treasures of the Makalu Barun area.
+Gurung, Rai, and Sherpa are the main inhabitants in this region.
+The settlements of Rai, Sherpa, and Shingsawa (Bhotia) are farmers.
+Meanwhile, though they are economically poor and isolated, they retain a rich cultural heritage.
+Moreover, they hold the key to the preservation of the unique biological and cultural treasures of the Makalu Barun area.